 ask for contact details of hostels, night shelters, refuges and bed and breakfasts.

-Shelter has some guides about what the council can do in EnglandOpens in a new window WalesOpens in a new window and ScotlandOpens in a new window and you can find support if you live in Northern Ireland on Housing Rights websiteOpens in a new window
+Shelter has some guides about what the council can do in EnglandOpens in a new window WalesOpens in a new window and Scotland and you can find support if you live in Northern IrelandOpens in a new window on Housing Rights.

 There are things your landlord must do to formally serve notice.
-They must:
+Currently they must:

-get a possession order from court if you haven't left by the date on the section 21 or section 8 notice
+get a possession order from court if you haven't left by the date on the Section 8 notice

 apply to the court for a warrant of possession if you haven't left by the date on the possession order.